 - Monastery of San Juan de Los Reyes

-- Santa Cruz Museum – It is usually 4 euro per ticket (adult) but their official website states that visits are for free so be sure to check it out!
+- Santa Cruz Museum – It is usually 4 euros per ticket (adult) but their official website states that visits are for free so be sure to check it out!
 Very nice place to see!

 If you do visit one of these places, let us know what your experience was.